Logo

 Cut-and-Carry Fodder Systems

-Low-cost fodder system for small livestock
+Low-cost fodder system for livestock

 "Cut-and-Carry Fodder Systems" technology is a method of feeding confined livestock where fresh feed, typically grass, is harvested and directly provided to animals, a practice often termed as zero-grazing.
 This system entails the collection and direct delivery of feed to the animals rather than allowing them to graze freely on rangelands.
 It requires appropriate animal housing equipped with feed and water troughs, and a continuous supply of fresh vegetation, usually sourced from various grasses or crop residues.
 The technology involves labor-intensive daily harvesting of fresh vegetation, which is then distributed to the contained livestock.
 It's applicable for various livestock, including dairy cattle, goats, and sheep raised for milk and meat production.
 This approach requires specific infrastructure, such as feed and water troughs designed to be durable, stable, and resistant to trampling.
 The Cut-and-Carry method requires the use of manual or power equipment for cutting and transporting vegetation.
 Essentially, the Cut-and-Carry Fodder System revolves around the daily collection and direct provision of fresh vegetation to confined livestock, playing a vital role in livestock feeding strategies, particularly in regions where feed resources are limited or where efficient feed management is essential.